 The following minimum hardware and software requirements are necessary in order to access an online class through UALR’s current version of Blackboard.
 Individual instructors may have additional requirements for specific classes.
 Be sure to check your course syllabus and discuss technology needs with your instructor as early in the class as possible.

 Students are required to have regular, reliable access to a computer with a stable broadband Internet connection.
-Any system older than 4 years may not have the processing power to work with our current version of Blackboard and its components.

 All UALR networked computers are configured to use Blackboard and will have most software needed to complete online coursework.
 If additional software is needed on a UALR lab computer, please contact the administrator of the lab for assistance.

 If your computer is publicly accessed off campus or is loaned to you, you may be prohibited from downloading files or software.

 Blackboard was designed to work on Windows and Macintosh based systems.
 At this time, Linux is not a supported operating system with Blackboard.

 Please note, while the minimum allowed Windows operating system is Windows 7, students are strongly advised to use a newer operating system for Windows machines (i.e. Windows 8 or 10).